-AKM is used by researchers in developing and adapting literacy resources.
-Asesmen Kompetensi Minimum (AKM) is specifically created to assess students' thinking or reasoning abilities when reading information and texts that contain challenges that require knowledge to solve (Maharani, & Wahidin, 2022).
-The text content used to prepare AKM questions is divided into two categories: fictional texts and informational (nonfiction) texts.
+Minimum Competency Assessment (MCA) is used by researchers in developing and adapting literacy resources.
+MCA is specifically created to assess students' thinking or reasoning abilities when reading information and texts that contain challenges that require knowledge to solve (Maharani, & Wahidin, 2022).
+The text content used to prepare MCA questions is divided into two categories: fictional texts and informational (nonfiction) texts.
 Students can gain enjoyment, appreciate tales, and perform reflection through fiction works in order to live up to the author's life difficulties.
 Students, on the other hand, can gain facts, data, and information from information (nonfiction) books in order to build scientific insights and knowledge.

 Fiction works present an idealized version of life, an imagined universe built from many essential aspects such as story, characters, place, and point of view.
-The author purposefully creates all of these components, making them comparable, mimicked, and analogous to the actual world so that it appears to have occurred and existed (Nurgiyantoro, 2015).
+The author purposefully creates all of these components, making them comparable, mimicked, and analogous to the actual world so that it appears to have occurred and existed (Nurgiyantoro, 2016).
 Fiction texts are those that are written or spoken with creative purpose.
 The presenting style includes words with symbolic/figurative/figurative connotations.
 Words and phrases that are appropriate for the circumstance.
 Fiction texts feature elegant or well-organized language, as well as an appealing, emotive, and aesthetic presenting style.
-Folklore, legends, fables, myths, science fiction, satires, poetry, prose, drama, novels, rhymes, sonnets, epics, illustrated stories, fantasy stories, irony, song lyrics, travel notes, and biography/autobiography are examples of fiction texts that can be used as a reading stimulus in compiling AKM questions (Mukhlis, 2022).
+Folklore, legends, fables, myths, science fiction, satires, poetry, prose, drama, novels, rhymes, sonnets, epics, illustrated stories, fantasy stories, irony, song lyrics, travel notes, and biography/autobiography are examples of fiction texts that can be used as a reading stimulus in compiling MCA questions (Mukhlis et al., 2022).

 On the other hand, information text, often known as non-fiction text, is text that is based on true facts, events, or something else that exists and occurs in real life.
-Reviews, explanations, descriptions, analyses, descriptions, and evaluations that are offered in detail, depth, and comprehensively on an issue are examples of information text (Nurgiyantoro, 2015).
-The language used is scientific, and it is denotative since it refers directly to the reference (Welek, 2014).
+Reviews, explanations, descriptions, analyses, descriptions, and evaluations that are offered in detail, depth, and comprehensively on an issue are examples of information text (Nurgiyantoro, 2016).
+The language used is scientific, and it is denotative since it refers directly to the reference.
 The presentation is objective and rational since it is based on scientific facts and natural events.
-Advertisements, publications, infographics, and scientific journals are examples of informational texts that may be utilized as reading stimuli while constructing AKM questions.

-In AKM, literacy uses cognitive levels as a competency that is measured as follows:
+Advertisements, publications, infographics, and scientific journals are examples of informational texts that may be utilized as reading stimuli while constructing MCA questions.
+In MCA, the literacy assessment uses cognitive levels as a competency that is measured as presented in Table 2 below.